Kohl’s (NYSE:KSS) Releases FY 2022 Earnings Guidance

 Kohl’s (NYSE:KSS – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $2.80-$3.20 for the period, compared to the consensus estimate of $4.06.
 The company issued revenue guidance of $17.36 billion-$17.55 billion, compared to the consensus revenue estimate of $17.50 billion.

-In other news, Director Peter Boneparth bought 25,000 shares of the firm’s stock in a transaction that occurred on Friday, August 19th.
-The shares were purchased at an average price of $30.01 per share, with a total value of $750,250.00.
-Following the purchase, the director now owns 70,700 shares in the company, valued at $2,121,707.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+In related news, Director Jonas Prising bought 10,000 shares of the company’s stock in a transaction that occurred on Tuesday, August 23rd.
+The shares were acquired at an average price of $29.67 per share, for a total transaction of $296,700.00.
+Following the completion of the acquisition, the director now owns 60,647 shares of the company’s stock, valued at approximately $1,799,396.49.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
 In other news, Director Jonas Prising bought 10,000 shares of the firm’s stock in a transaction that occurred on Tuesday, August 23rd.
-The shares were purchased at an average price of $29.67 per share, with a total value of $296,700.00.
-Following the purchase, the director now owns 60,647 shares in the company, valued at $1,799,396.49.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Peter Boneparth purchased 25,000 shares of Kohl’s stock in a transaction on Friday, August 19th.
-The stock was bought at an average cost of $30.01 per share, for a total transaction of $750,250.00.
-Following the transaction, the director now directly owns 70,700 shares in the company, valued at $2,121,707.
+The stock was acquired at an average cost of $29.67 per share, with a total value of $296,700.00.
+Following the completion of the purchase, the director now owns 60,647 shares of the company’s stock, valued at $1,799,396.49.
+The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, Director Peter Boneparth purchased 25,000 shares of the company’s stock in a transaction on Friday, August 19th.
+The shares were purchased at an average cost of $30.01 per share, for a total transaction of $750,250.00.
+Following the completion of the transaction, the director now directly owns 70,700 shares of the company’s stock, valued at approximately $2,121,707.
 The disclosure for this purchase can be found here.
-0.60% of the stock is owned by corporate insiders.
+Company insiders own 0.60% of the company’s stock.

 Institutional Investors Weigh In On Kohl’s